 Singing together has old biblical roots, and is encouraged by Bible verses like Psalm 96:1-2: “Oh sing to the Lord a new song; sing to the Lord, all the earth!
 Sing to the Lord, bless His name; tell of His salvation from day to day” and Colossians 3:16: “Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God”.

 A regularly recurring element of church services, although it might not be done every single week, is the Lord’s Supper (also called Communion or Eucharist).
 This is an ordinance instituted by Jesus Himself (see 1 Corinthians 11:23-26).
 Believers eat a piece of bread and drink a little wine, representing Jesus’ body and blood.
 Jesus explicitly commanded: “Do this in remembrance of Me.
 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes” (1 Corinthians 11:25-26).

 How exactly the Lord’s Supper is celebrated, may vary.
 In some churches, believers literally sit around a table – like Jesus and his disciples did when this ordinance was first instituted.
 In other churches, the cup of wine and the bread are passed on while people remain on their seats.
-In Roman Catholic services, a priest distributes the bread and wine to the people.
+In Roman Catholic services, a priest distributes the bread to the people.

 The second important ordinance is baptism.
 This might be part of a church service as well, carried out within the church building, or somewhere outside in open water.
 Baptism is commanded by Jesus in Matthew 28:19-20: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit”.